-Allegations of abuse will be taken seriously and deal with quickly and in a fair and consistent way to both student and member of staff.
+Allegations of abuse and low-level concerns, whistleblowing against staff will be taken seriously and deal with quickly and in a fair and consistent way to both student and member of staff.
 Every effort will be made to maintain confidentiality and to guard against unwarranted publicity.
 Suspension will not be used as an automatic response when an allegation has been reported.